Flamz23/desk-dashboard/README.md

 # desk-dashboard

-This project is a sample dashboard built with VueJS, a progressive JavaScript framework for building user interfaces.
-Designed for a small tablet or screen that lives on your desk.
+This is a simple dashboard built with VueJS.
+It uses vue-router for page routing and pinia for state management

 ![Screenshots](https://i.imgur.com/XMDGdMU_d.webp?maxwidth=760&fidelity=grand)